DeveloperZo/eligibility-poc/retool/README.md

 # Retool Application Package

-This directory contains everything needed to create and deploy the Eligibility Rule Management application in Retool.
+This directory contains everything needed to create and deploy the benefit plan Management application in Retool.

 ## 📁 Directory Structure